ScorpionBytes/h3-cli/README.md

 h3 auth
 ```

-The above command will output the session token (and also write it to `$HOME/.h3/jwt`).
+The above command will output the session token (and also cache it under `$HOME/.h3`).
 If you already have an established (non-expired) session token, `h3 auth` will continue to use
 that session token rather than re-authenticate.